 As Jamie Wheal, the Executive Director of Flow Genome Project writes “dress straight to infiltrate.”
 The message being blend in on the outside yet inject some originality into the situation.
 Be a person that represents the organization while maintaining that edge.
 Have the polished corporate look with a rebel mentality.

-Meetings are a great place to start because the vanilla compromise is often the outcome.
+In terms of pushing boundaries and avoiding the pressures to conform, meetings are a great place to start because the vanilla compromise is often the outcome.
 Each person has their idea of which direction the project should take next.
 However, when the meeting adjourns, the direction looks eerily similar to the company line.

 How can project managers avoid these generic outcomes and start to bring some innovation to the table?